Fox and Hare Save the Forest

 Fox and Hare Save the Forest (Vos & Haas redden het bos) is a 2024 animated adventure drama film directed by Mascha Halberstad and written by Fabie Hulsebos.
 Adapted from Flemish author Sylvia Vanden Heede’s Vos en Haas en de Bosbaas book series, it tells the story of a forest where strange things begin to happen.

-A European co-production, it was selected in the Generation Kplus section at the 74th Berlin International Film Festival, where it had its world premiere on 18 February and compete for Crystal Bear for the Best Film.
+A European co-production, it was selected in the Generation Kplus section at the 74th Berlin International Film Festival, where it had its world premiere on 18 February and competed for Crystal Bear for the Best Film.

 Story outline

 Beaver, a small and arrogant creature, proudly unveils his huge dam in a big clearing in the woods.
 He and two Rats have stopped the river from flowing.
 The water quickly fills up the area and creates a massive lake.
 Beaver is very pleased with himself, but he is sad that no one is there to praise his work.
 Meanwhile, Fox and Hare have been having fun with their friends at a party.
 Owl goes back to his home after the party and sees weird water currents near his tree.
 He gets scared and runs away into the forest.
 The next day, Fox and Hare notice that Owl is gone.
 They and their friends go looking for him, but they only find the strange lake.
 How did the water get there?
 As they keep looking for Owl, the water level keeps rising, putting the forest in danger.
 Their mission to rescue the forest will challenge their friendship like never before!